Exactly How to Hike Black Elk Peak in South Dakota (From a Local)

 - Water bottles – at least 64 ounces

-- Comfortable hiking boots – I have the Oboz brand here these days, and Pablo wears these Merrell hiking shoes
+- Comfortable hiking boots – I have the these, and Pablo wears these.

 - Layers – long sleeve shirt and maybe light wind jacket

-- Sunscreen and chapstick – we love the Sun Bum brand since it is environmentally and ethically safe
+- Sunscreen and chapstick – Sun Bum is environmentally and ethically safe

 Ashlee & Pablo